10 Easy Steps for a DIY Security Review of Your Website

 DIY Website Security

-Ensure your input areas are protected:
+Ensure your input areas are protected

 Input validation has been a standard practice for many years and still provides essential protection against injection attacks such as SQL, LDAP, XSS, etc.